bbusenius/History-of-Guatemala-2nd-Grade/units/unit4/lesson1.md

        - Point out that many buildings in Antigua have these special Spanish Colonial features.

      - **Mapping (15 minutes)**:
-       - Provide [the map](https://c7.alamy.com/comp/PE1Y7K/antigua-guatemala-location-map-PE1Y7K.jpg) and crayons.
+       - Provide [the map](https://commons.m.wikimedia.org/wiki/File:Antigua_Guatemala_location_map.JPG#mw-jump-to-license) and crayons.
 Guide the student to color or label the Catedral de San José, La Merced Church, and central plaza.
        - Ask, "What Spanish Colonial features do you think these buildings have?
 Let's look for them on the map!"

      - **Picture Study (5 minutes)**:
-       - Show the colonial painting image: [The Last Judgement](https://maps.app.goo.gl/hjV2X82wC666FdNy6)
+       - Show the colonial painting image: [San Miguel Arcángel con las ánimas del Purgatorio](https://maps.app.goo.gl/hjV2X82wC666FdNy6), Siglo XVIII (artist unknown)
-       - Say, "Now let's look at this colonial painting.
+       - Say, "Now let's look at this colonial painting from the 18th century."
        - After 2 minutes of observation, discuss: "What did you see?"

 4. **Narration (10 minutes)**: